razorsjs/vue-next-jsx/packages/babel-plugin-vue-next-jsx/README.md

+# vue-next-jsx

-support jsx for vue3
+A babel plugin that provides jsx syntax for vue3

-TODO：

-- [x] split unwrap ref plugin
-- [x] move to @razorjs/babel-plugin project
-- [x] support v-slot destructuring